Skip to content

 We’ll learn how to be observers of our natural world at a park or green space near you.

-Location options are: Sweetwater Wetlands, The Mason Center, Ft Lowell Park, Desert Haven, The Cooper Center, or the Desert Research Learning Center.
+Location options are: Sweetwater Wetlands, Fort Lowell Park, the Cooper Center for Environmental Learning, the Desert Research Learning Center, Brandi Fenton Memorial Park, or Tucson Audubon’s Mason Center.
 See below to learn more about what each location has to offer.
+Please check in with us (education@tucsonaudubon.org) if you’d like more information about the accessibility of each location!

 Reservations